-You need to have enough amount of time so that you can prepare plans by giving detailed thoughts on everything.
+You need to have enough time so that you can prepare plans by giving detailed thoughts on everything.
 Many lawyers fall short of the time required for building marketing and business development strategies.

 9. Ask for Referrals

 If you want, you can gain new clients with the help of your existing clients.
-People seeking an attorney will most likely first trust the word of their family members or friends, or else, their interest in your firm will depend on your law firm’s online reviews given by your previous clients.
+People seeking an attorney will most likely first trust the word of their family members or friends, or else their interest in your firm will depend on your law firm’s online reviews given by your previous clients.

 To ensure your previous and current clients refer their relatives and people they know to you, you need to make your law firm client-centric and build strong client relationships, not only during the case but also after your service contract is completed.
 Although there are several ways you can do this, everything comes down to delivering an exceptional client experience.

 10. Follow Up and Stay Connected